NerdBlud/nerdprojects/README.md

 - **Frameworks & Libraries:** CustomTkinter, Pygame, SCSS, Tailwind and more!
 - **Tools:** Git, GitHub, VS Code

-## 🛠️ Getting Started

-Once projects are available, instructions on how to clone, set up, and run each project will be provided in this section.

 ## 🤝 Contributing

 Contributions are welcome!
 If you have ideas or improvements, feel free to fork this repository, make your changes, and submit a pull request.